kubernetes/website/content/en/docs/tutorials/configuration/configure-java-microservice/configure-java-microservice.md

 ## Creating Kubernetes ConfigMaps & Secrets

-There are several ways to set environment variables for a Docker container in Kubernetes,
-including: Dockerfile, kubernetes.yml, Kubernetes ConfigMaps, and Kubernetes Secrets.
+There are several ways to set environment variables for a Docker container in Kubernetes, including Dockerfile, kubernetes.yml, Kubernetes ConfigMaps, and Kubernetes Secrets.
 In this section, we'll explore how to use ConfigMaps and Secrets to manage your microservice's environment variables.

 ### ConfigMaps: Storing Non-Sensitive Data

 ConfigMaps are perfect for storing non-sensitive configuration data that can be shared across multiple containers.
+They are Kubernetes API Objects that store non-confidential key-value pairs.

 **Step 1: Create a ConfigMap**

-To get started, follow these steps:
+To get started, let's create a ConfigMap to store your microservice's application name.
+Follow these steps:

 1. Open a text editor of your choice.